During your studies

 How it works

-All regular courses (lectures, labs, language courses) begin as planned on the Tuesday after the Information Day.
+All regular courses (lectures, labs, language courses) begin on or after Tuesday of the first week of lectures (Monday is Freshman Day).

 You simply need to be in the right place at the right time (see next items).